Knuckle Puck: Side projects

 Rumchaks released a solo EP, Decades, in July 2013.
-Rumchaks plays guitar and sings vocals in Oak Lawn, Illinois-based band Homesafe, alongside vocalist/bassist Tyler Albertson and drummer Eman Duran.
-The group has released three EPs and one full-length studio album, Homesafe (2014), Inside Your Head (2015), ‘’Evermore’’ (2016), And ‘’ONE’’ (2018).
-Homesafe is currently signed to Pure Noise Records.
+Rumchaks plays guitar and sings vocals in Oak Lawn, Illinois-based band Homesafe, alongside vocalist/bassist Tyler Albertson and drummer Emmanuel Duran.
+The group has released three EPs and one full-length studio album, Homesafe (2014), Inside Your Head (2015), Evermore (2016), And ONE (2018).
+Homesafe was signed to Pure Noise Records.
+They are currently unsigned.